jimhigson/oboe.js-dissertation/main/main.md

 Deliverables
 ------------

-To avoid feature creep I am paring down the software deliverables to the smallest work which can be said to realise my thesis, the guiding principle being that it is preferable to produce a little well than more badly.
+To avoid feature creep the scope of the software deliverables is pared down to the smallest work which can be said to realise the goals of the project, the guiding principle being that it is preferable to produce a little well than more badly.
 Amongst commentators on start-up companies this is known as a *zoom-in pivot* [@lean p172] and the work it produces should be the *Minimum Viable Product* or MVP [@lean p106-110].
-With a focus on quality I could not deliver a full stack so I am obliged to implement only solutions which interoperate with existing deployments.
-This is advantageous; to somebody looking to improve their system small enhancements are more inviting than wholesale change.
+It would not be feasible to deliver a full stack so we are obliged to focus on solutions which interoperate with existing deployments.
+This is advantageous; to a third party adding small enhancements to an existing architecture is more inviting than wholesale change.

 To reify the vision above a streaming client is the MVP.
-Although an explicitly streaming server would improve the situation further, because all network transmissions may be viewed though a streaming lens it is not required to start taking advantage of progressive REST.
-In the interest of creating something new, whilst HTTP servers capable of streaming are quite common even if they are not always programmed as such, I have been unable to find any example of a streaming-receptive REST client.
+Although an explicitly streaming server would improve the situation further, because all network data transfer may be thought of as a stream it is not required to start taking advantage of progressive REST.
+In the interest of creating something new, whilst HTTP servers capable of streaming are quite common even if they are not always programmed as such, there seems to be no published general-purpose, streaming-receptive REST client library.

 Criteria for success
 --------------------